Rev. Kermit Culver, Superintendent

 Bismarck, ND 58503

-My name is Kermit Culver, and I'm excited to be the District Superintendent of the Sakakawea District of the Dakotas Annual Conference.
+My name is Kermit Culver, and I'm excited to be the District Superintendent of the North West District of the Dakotas Annual Conference.
 Here's a bit about me.

 I was born and raised on a farm in eastern SD, attended Dakota Wesleyan University and Asbury Theological Seminary.
 I've been a pastor for 35 years in Stickney, SD; Rapid City First UMC; DWU as campus minister/professor/coach; and for the past 20 years the Sr. Pastor of Legacy UMC in Bismarck.

-I have been married to Susan for 39 years.
+I have been married to Susan for 40 years.
 She is a middle school art teacher in Bismarck, and we have 2 grown sons who live in Nashville.
 Susan is an artist, musician, seamstress, and lover of foreign books/films, and documentaries.
-Adam is a Disc Jockey and Jordan a nurse, both of which support their passion for music - they are in a band called The Future.
+Adam is a Radio Host/DJ, and Jordan a nurse, both of which support their passion for music - they are in a band called The Future.

-I have come to love ND these past 20 years, and have spent considerable time exercising a couple of my passions in the natural beauty of our state; hunting and playing golf.
-I look forward to discovering some new hunting sloughs and golf courses in my travels around our district.
+I have come to love ND these past 20 years, and have spent considerable time exercising some of my passions in the natural beauty of our state; hunting, mountain biking, and playing golf.
+I look forward to discovering some new trails, hunting sloughs and golf courses in my travels around our district.

 My life verse is: "For I have been crucified with Christ, nevertheless I live, yet not I but Christ lives in me.
 And the life I now live, I live by faith in the Son of God who loves me, and gave his life for me."
 Gal.
 2:20.
 This verse simply reminds me it is not about me.
 All that I am, and all that I have are by the grace of God, and all the good I may have accomplished is because of Christ living in me.